 Teenagers are between the ages of 12 and 17 years old

-The Autism Team at the Telethon Institute has just commenced a clinical trial examining the effectiveness of the TOBY iPad app as a complement to conventional therapy.
-TOBY playpad is a revolutionary evidence based iPad app that was designed to support the learning needs of children with an ASD.
+TOBY Playpad is a revolutionary evidence based iPad app that was designed to support the learning needs of children with an ASD.
 TOBY teaches parents and carers to immediately implement therapy in the home using both on and off iPad activities.
 It is ideal for children on wait lists or as a tool for home practice.
-Autism West has partnered with Curtin University and Deakin University to create the TOBY Playpad (TOBY).
+Autism West has partnered with Curtin and Deakin Universities to create the TOBY Playpad (TOBY).